 Once you know that Railay is actually a cluster of beaches, it’s easier to understand its geography.
 The 3 beaches are connected by a series of small alleys so you don’t need to ride a boat to go from Railay West to the scenic Phra Nang beach as people often believe.

 Railay West is where your boat will drop you from Ao Nang.
 It’s a vast and beautiful beach with an incredibly soft sand, surrounded by majestic limestone cliffs.
 All along this immense beach are hotels, bars and restaurants.
 This is probably where you should pick your hotel if you chose to sleep over.
 Most restaurants and bars have very welcoming terraces overlooking the bay, so it’s really easy to pick one for lunch.
 Don’t expect to find real local Thai food here though, it’s quite average.

-Railay East is not a beach, it’s a muddy mangrove lined by a narrow concrete path that sometimes barely allows 2 people to walk side by side.
+Railay East is not a beach, it’s a muddy mangrove-lined by a narrow concrete path that sometimes barely allows 2 people to walk side by side.
 There are some new attractive hotels on this side of the bay but you need to know that there is no sand here, just mud and mangrove.
 The place often smells of mud or garbage.
 This bay has a few bars, restaurants and shops.
-Anyway the beach is never far: the alleys that connects Railay East to Railay West are very short, so it doesn’t really matter where you stay.
+Anyway, the beach is never far: the alleys that connect Railay East to Railay West are very short, so it doesn’t really matter where you stay.
 The large majority of the rooms in Railay don’t have any sea view rooms anyway.

 Phra Nang Beach